Chymyst/curryhoward/README.md

 ```

-If the theorem prover finds several alternative implementations of a function, it attempts to find which implementations have the smallest "information loss".
+If the theorem prover finds several alternative implementations of a function, it attempts to find the implementation with the smallest "information loss".

 The "information loss" of a function is defined as an integer number computed as the sum of: